3083603381857379

 Glutathione is not considered an essential nutrient technically because the body can create it from amino acids.
 However, we use up glutathione reserves every time we encounter environmental toxins, stress, or illness.
 By the age of 65 for a healthy individual, we produce about 50% less glutathione.
 This tells us that as we age, we are constantly using up this glutathione reserve.

 There could be some genetic variants and defects that can contribute to the depletion of glutathione reserves.
 Having high blood sugar is one.
-Many things are eating up at this reserve.
 Therefore, we need to make sure that it is replenished.
-This way, when we encounter stressors, we're able to make sure that these free radicals, don't cause harm.
+This way, when we encounter stressors, we're able to make sure that these free radicals don't cause harm.

 Glutathione supplements vary in form.